numman-ali/url-shortner/README.md

 I wished to write tests for the Vue app but did not have te experience necessary but hope to grow my knowledge in the area.

+NOTE: You must have a local mongod running to pass the UrlModel tests.

 ```bash
 # Run unit tests for nestJS application
 $ npm run test